at-manos/at-manos.github.io/_posts/2025-05-29-pope-network-metrics.md

 This *is* the eigenvector equation $$Ac = \lambda c$$, just using $$\frac1k$$ instead of $$\lambda$$.

-Now that we've connected this problem to a well-known concept in linear algebra, we've now climbed on top of the shoulders of giants and can use all of the results that come with it.
+Now that we connected this problem to a well-known concept in linear algebra, we've climbed on top of the shoulders of giants and can use all of the results that come with it.

 The result $$Ac = \lambda c$$ means that when the adjacency matrix transforms all of the centralities, it is only scaled by $$\lambda$$ (the *eigenvalue*), not rotated.
 Inside this vector $$c$$ we can find the importance of every node $$i$$ at $$c_i$$.